-You are still in the 1st trimester of your pregnancy but your baby is transforming rapidly.
+You are still in the first trimester of your pregnancy but your baby is transforming rapidly.
 Once you have reached 11 weeks of pregnancy, your baby is no longer referred to medically as an 'embryo' and the term 'foetus' is used from now until birth.

 Your baby is developing webbed hands and feet.
 They are making movements, but you won’t be able to feel these yet, as your baby is about the size of a kidney bean.